Join Us

 more...

-This resistance is directly related to the vehicle's shape and frontal area.
-Smoother vehicle shapes have already reduced drag significantly, but further reductions of 20%–30% are possible.
+This resistance is influenced by the vehicle’s shape and frontal area.
+Aerodynamic designs have already significantly reduced drag, but further reductions of 20%-30% are feasible.

 more...

-Rolling resistance is a resistive force caused by the deformation of a tire as it rolls on a flat surface.
+Rolling resistance is the frictional force when a tire deforms while rolling on a flat surface.

 New tire designs and materials can reduce rolling resistance.
-For cars, a 5%–7% reduction in rolling resistance increases fuel efficiency by 1%, but these improvements must be balanced against traction, durability, and noise.
+For cars, a 5%-7% reduction in rolling resistance can improve fuel efficiency by 1%, although these enhancements must balance traction, durability, and noise levels.

 Lightweight Travel Trailers & Small Campers - Scamp Trailers ...